Albury Entertainment Centre

 Seasonal use of sporting grounds

-Organisations that want to make use of a sporting ground on a regular basis (more than 4 sessions) need to complete a 2015/16 Sporting Ground Usage Agreement and a Seasonal Ground Use Application Form.
+Organisations that want to make use of a sporting ground on a regular basis (more than 4 sessions) need to apply for a seasonal agreement.

 Casual use of sporting grounds